 Rare Wall Map Tracing Movements of Pioneer Mormons Before 1850

-This is the first time we have seen the map.
-OCLC locates 3 example (University of Utah, BYU and the LDS Church Library).
+OCLC locates 3 examples (University of Utah, BYU, and the LDS Church Library).

 A. William Lund, son of church historian Anthon H. Lund, served a mission to Great Britain from 1906 to 1908